Proof by Contradiction

 Prove statements by showing their negation leads to impossibility

-Proof by contradiction (also called reductio ad absurdum) is a powerful indirect proof technique.
-Instead of proving a statement P directly, we assume its negation ¬P is true and show this leads to a logical impossibility.
-Since mathematics cannot tolerate contradictions, our assumption must be false, meaning P must be true!
+Proof by contradiction (also called reductio ad absurdum) is a powerful indirect technique.
+Instead of proving P directly, assume ¬P and show this leads to a logical impossibility.
+Since mathematics cannot tolerate contradictions, ¬P must be false, so P is true.

 The Logic Flow of Contradiction